Md1Haji/e_commerce_Yml/READMEPsuedo.md

 #### Input:

-- `id`: Unique identifier of the product to retrieve.
+- id: Unique identifier of the product to retrieve.

 #### Workflow: